Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 There is a difference between a blog and a website: a blog is just one type of website.

 Websites and blogs can all look very different.
-Some blogs are tiny, run by one person in their spare time.
-Others are huge media platforms.
-Some websites have just one page and a bit of text.
-Other websites are massive online stores.
+Some blogs are tiny, run by one person in their spare time, while others are huge media platforms.
+Some websites have just one page and a bit of text, while others are massive online stores.

 Let’s dig a bit deeper into some examples — and how you might use a blog or website to reach your goals.